-Ms. Kaszas has served as the Artistic Director of the Blyth Festival, the Associate Artistic Director of Canadian Stage in Toronto, Interim Artistic Director of Factory Theatre, Dramaturge of the Banff Centre for the Arts with freelance directing credits in professional theatres from coast to coast.
-Her particular passion is the development of new Canadian plays and musicals, and she has had the fortune to work with some of Canada's most renowned actors, playwrights, musicians and designers on many a premier.
+Ms. Kaszas has served as the Artistic Director of the Blyth Festival, the Associate Artistic Director of Canadian Stage in Toronto, Dramaturge of the Banff Centre for the Arts with free lance directing credits in professional theatres from coast to coast.
+Her particular passion is the development of new Canadian plays and musicals, and she has had the fortune to work with some of Canada’s most renowned actors, playwrights, musicians and designers on many a premier.
 She has taught at both University of Toronto and Sheridan Music Theatre.
 Since arriving at St. Clair College in 2004, she has launched two programmes including Music Theatre Performance and Entertainment Technology.
-For the College she has directed a number of productions, including her personal favourite, A St. Clair Christmas, now an annual Windsor tradition.
-Katherine is a member of the Canadian Actors' Equity Association and holds a Bachelor of Fine Arts in Theatre and Film from York University.
+For the College she has directed a number of productions, including her personal favourite -- A St. Clair Christmas now an annual Windsor tradition.
+Katherine is a member of the Canadian Actor’s Equity Association and holds a Bachelor of Fine Arts in Theatre and Film from York University.

 Voice and Music Faculty